mlafeldt/CB2crypt/CB2crypt-readme.txt

    Version history
 ---===============---

+v1.11 (Apr 18 2006)
+* A small parser upgrade:
+  Lines are no longer parsed from left to right, but from right to left.
+  This way, such lines are now processed correctly:
+     1st place Set at 99999998   8D39AD57 23332B61
+  Decrypted output:
+     1st place Set at 99999998
+     205EC200 05F5E0FE

 v1.1 (Apr 13 2006)
 * Significantly improved the parser functionality.
   Now you can directly copy and paste the codes from CMGSCCC.com